Australian bush fire crisis: Conditions 'may not be survivable'

 As Australia braces for what could be the worst day of the already deadly bushfire season, there are warnings conditions may not be survivable in some parts of the country.

-And as mass evacuations continue, there are also warnings it may be too late for some people to get out ahead of scorching tempatures due today.
+As mass evacuations continue, it may be too late for some people to get out ahead of scorching tempatures due today.

-A staggering five emergency warnings and a further six evacuation warnings are now in place as uncontrolled bushfires threaten to gain momentum and conditions are expected to worsen today.
+With the catastrophic fire conditions forecast it is feared a number of still-raging blazes could merge to create "monster infernos" in Victoria and New South Wales.

-More than 50 blazes remained out of control across Victoria overnight as it braces for temperatures forecast to reach as high as 44C.
+Emergency warnings are in place in Victoria and New South Wales, with scorching temperatures and unpredictable winds expected to fan hundreds of fires that continue to burn across large parts of Australia's east.

 READ MORE: